Monday – Sunday from 9 am – 8:30 pm

 Phone: 905-528-5100 ext 1200

-Women have access to laundry, shower facilities, a safe place to rest, meals, and harm reduction supplies.
+Women have access to laundry, shower facilities, a safer place to rest, meals, and harm reduction supplies.
 Beyond basic needs, Willow’s provides opportunities to build on one’s strengths and creativity through art, games, and other social activities.

 Willow’s Place is a key partner within the homelessness serving sector and builds a community for those who have limited supports.